I bet you didn’t expect that statement from someone who’s spent most of their adult life setting big goals?

-So, you should treat these big and important goals more as a life plan.
+So, you should treat these important and big goals more as a life plan.
 But design yourself an obtainable and reasonable way of getting there.

 Take care of the little things

-Let’s say that you’ve set yourself a goal of being the number 1 requested international speaker, on your subject.
-If you’re already a ‘top-10’ international speaker, then maybe that’s not such a huge goal.
+Let’s say that you’ve set yourself a big goal of being the number 1 requested international speaker, on your subject.
+If you’re already a ‘top-10’ international speaker, then maybe that’s not such a huge goal after all.

 For you to get to that position, there’ll need to be a number of smaller goals you’ll need to achieve first.